Skip to main content

 4 mentions Positive Neutral Negative

-The game's stability is mixed, with some users experiencing significant bugs that hinder play, while others report smooth performance, particularly on the Steam Deck and its OLED version.
-Fixes are anticipated to improve overall stability.
+Stability reports are mixed, with some users experiencing significant bugs that hinder gameplay, while others report smooth performance, particularly on the Steam Deck and OLED Steam Deck for comfortable couch sessions.

 • “Runs great on Steam Deck.”

-• “It also runs great on my OLED Steam Deck, perfect for couch sessions.”
+• “It also runs great on my OLED Steam Deck, so it's great for couch sessions.”

 • “I'm not gonna lie, this game is a buggy mess.”